 Gain a broad background in information systems, as well as more specialized knowledge in areas such as data mining and analytics, business intelligence, software and systems architecture, product and process management, and IT security.

-A graduate-level certificate in Information Systems will provide a significant advantage to those seeking to advance their careers in the field of information systems or strengthen their technical proficiency.
+A Graduate Certificate in Information Systems will provide a significant advantage to those seeking to advance their careers in the field of information systems or strengthen their technical proficiency.

 This 18 credit hour certificate program is designed for maximum flexibility and offers a wide choice of courses and areas of concentration within the Utah MBA curriculum.